25prabhu10/notes/docs/Languages/JavaScript/Tools/Webpack/Webpack.md

 - **Modularity**: Using module pattern, we can split code into multiple files and import them based on the requirement in each file.

 - **Composition**: With modules, we can build small, simple, reusable React components that we can compose efficiently into applications.
 Smaller components are easier to comprehend, test, and reuse.
-They’re also easier to replace down the line when enhancing applications.
+They're also easier to replace down the line when enhancing applications.

 - **Speed**: Packaging all the application's modules and dependencies into a single client bundle will reduce the load time of an application.